How to fix Windows 8 when it thinks it’s a Windows To Go machine

 Windows To Go medium

-When you thought that you have just successfully upgraded to Windows 8, you check the System properties and notice that it says: “Windows To Go machine” instead of the version of the operating system.
-And that’s not all, when you remove a USB drive, your PC crashes.
+When you think you have just successfully upgraded to Windows 8, you check the System properties and notice that it says “Windows To Go machine” instead of the operating system version.
+And that’s not all.
+When you remove a USB drive, your PC crashes.

 Now to the obvious question: Why is that?
 Surprisingly, this happens because Windows 8 thinks that the unique USB drive ID is the same as the internal hard drive ID in your PC. — If you ask me, I think this is a big flaw in the OS that users should never have to go through, but thankfully has an easy fix.

-If you find yourself in this situation where Windows 8 thinks it is a Windows To Go, when it’s not, the steps below will help you to fix this issue:
+If you find yourself in this situation where Windows 8 thinks it is a Windows To Go when it’s not, the steps below will help you fix this issue.

 2. Browse the following registry key: